-• Early refill restrictions will not be used to limit access to a Member's Part D benefit.
-Members changing from one treatment setting to another (e.g. hospital to LTC facility, or hospital to home), admitted or discharged from a long-term care facility or experiencing similar level of care changes may obtain a refill upon admission or discharge.
+• For level of care changes, early refill restrictions will not be used to limit access to a Member's Part D benefit.
+Members changing from one treatment setting to another

+(e.g. hospital to LTC facility, or hospital to home), admitted or discharged from a long-term care facility or experiencing similar level of care changes may obtain a refill upon admission or discharge.

-To ask for a temporary supply, call Member Services (phone numbers are printed on the back cover of this booklet).
+To ask for a temporary supply, call Pharmacy Member Services (phone numbers are printed on the back cover of this booklet).